Front Range Fed

 dump and bake meatball casserole in casserole dish on countertop.

-When life gets busy, and I'm craving a delicious weeknight dinner without the fuss, this easy Dump And Bake Meatball Casserole is the answer.
-I often turn to pasta dinner recipes for something quick and easy (this Creamy Seafood Tetrazzini, Lazy Lasagna, Instant Pot Lasagna Soup, simple chicken pasta, and Cajun Shrimp Pasta, and these 5 Eazy Ways to Make Frozen Ravioli are all in rotation), but this dump meal takes first place for its easy prep.
-With minimal preparation and simple ingredients, this mouthwatering Italian-inspired meal is always something that takes the pressure off of making dinner and leaves me with a dish I know my whole family will devour.
+I often turn to casserole recipes for something quick and easy (this Creamy Seafood Tetrazzini, Lazy Lasagna, Instant Pot Lasagna Soup, simple Garlic Parmesan Chicken Pasta, Cajun Shrimp Pasta, and these 5 Easy Ways to Make Frozen Ravioli are all in rotation), but this dump-and-bake casserole takes first place for its easy prep.
+With minimal preparation and simple ingredients, this mouthwatering Italian-inspired meal is always something that takes the pressure off making dinner and leaves me with a dish I know my whole family will devour.

 In This Post